 Did you know that you can eat off the Dairy Queen menu for 500 calories or less?
 It's true.
-The DQ menu isn't the healthiest menu around, but if you find yourself heading to the soft serve mecca while you're on a diet, you'll want to know your best and worst options.
+The DQ menu isn't the healthiest menu around, but if you find yourself heading to the soft serve mecca while you're on a diet, you'll want to know your best and worst foods to order.

 The Best Treats to Eat at Dairy Queen